Troubleshooting

 1. Verify the MCP server is configured:

-cf mcp # Shows current MCP configuration
+cf mcp # Shows current MCP configuration and detects stale paths

 1. Restart Claude Code — MCP servers are connected at session start.